6 Best Day Trips to Pompeii from Sorrento

 Castellammare Di Stabia| ©PurePalmeto

-The most famous towns and villages have already been mentioned in the article.
-However, there are other "minor" destinations worth discovering:
+The most famous cities and towns have already been mentioned in the article.
+However, there are other "minor" destinations that are worth discovering:

 • Castellammare di Stabia.
-With so many beautiful neighbors, most of the time it goes unnoticed.
-The town has a nice promenade and an old town reminiscent of the center of Naples.
-On the heights, a medieval castle dominates Castellammare.
-It is practically next to Pompeii
+With so many beautiful neighbors, it often goes unnoticed.
+The town has a lovely promenade and an old town that is reminiscent of the center of Naples.
+High above, a medieval castle dominates Castellammare.
+It is practically attached to Pompeii.

 • Gragnano, the city of pasta.
-Spaghetti, fusilli, maccheroni and other varieties of the homonymous brand are produced here.
-If you feel like it, you can visit the museum free of charge.
-All you have to do is send an e-mail in advance to reserve your place.
-You can find the address on the official website
+Spaghetti, fusilli, maccheroni, and other varieties of the brand of the same name are produced here.
+If you feel like it, you can visit the museum for free.
+Just send an email in advance to reserve your spot.
+You can find the address on the official website.

-• Corbara, a village on the heights known for the corbarino, a tomato shaped like a small lamp.
+• Corbara, a village in the hills known for the corbarino, a tomato shaped like a small lamp

 Reviews from other travellers